sablier-labs/docs/docs/reference/flow/contracts/interfaces/interface.ISablierFlow.md

 - `to` must not be the zero address.
 - `to` must be the recipient if `msg.sender` is not the stream's recipient or an approved third party.
 - `amount` must be greater than zero and must not exceed the withdrawable amount.
+- `msg.value` must be greater than or equal to the minimum fee in wei for the stream's sender.

 ```solidity
 function withdraw(uint256 streamId, address to, uint128 amount) external payable;